AutomatedArchitecture/sirenofshame-uwp/readme.md

 allows users to, for example, add/delete/change CI servers.
 It serves up static files from `\wwwroot`, and uses web sockets to communicate in realtime with browsers.
-The html and javascript content originats from the SirenOfShame.Uwp.Web project.
+The html and javascript content originates from the SirenOfShame.Uwp.Web project.
 The SirenOfShame.Uwp.Server project contains all of the server-side logic for the web server.

 The second purpose of the SirenOfShame.Uwp.Background project is to monitor CI servers and process the results.
 It tracks achievements and reputation, tells the siren device when to turn on or off, and notifies the UI to update itself.
+All of this logic lives in SirenOfShame.Uwp.Watcher.

 #### SirenOfShame.Uwp.Server